andreock/Bruce_Wiki/WiFi.md

 ### Target Atk
 Scans for a WiFi AP to either get more information of it (MAC and channel), Send Deauth frames, Clone AP name and make a Evil Portal or Deauth + Clone.

+## Wardriving
+Wardriving in Bruce is possible [after this PR](https://github.com/pr3y/Bruce/pull/100), so if you have a GPS module from M5stack you can startwardriving and check for the .csv that can be uploaded to Wigle also!

 ## TelNet
 Connect to TelNet servers and execute remote commands.